Submit your work, meet writers and drop the ads. Become a member

 fingers twisted, clutching slats.

-transfixed by the spell of evening,
+Transfixed by the spell of evening,

 limbs entwined, interlaced,

-Barbed wire pressed punctured palms
+Barbed wire punctured palms

-faces creased as old photographs.
+faces creased as in old photographs.

 We stretched in dawn’s light,